Generic name: acetaminophen and tramadol [ a-SEET-a-MIN-o-fen-and-TRAM-a-dol ]

 Acetaminophen and tramadol may also be used for purposes not listed in this medication guide.

-Seizures have occurred in some people taking acetaminophen and tramadol.
-Your risk of a seizure may be higher if you have any of these conditions:
+Seizures have occurred in some people taking tramadol.
+Your risk of a seizure may be higher if you have ever had:

 a metabolic disorder;